isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 ## [Pastry Eth Thread](https://twitter.com/PastryEth/status/1423803492314009606)

-Crypto bullshit with a few good dieas, but also illusions/lies about what will happen:
+Crypto bullshit with a few good ideas, but also illusions/lies about what will happen:

-- "1/5 of fb now working on AR", FB looks at Metaverse as "Oculus", "VR".
+- "1/5 of FB now working on AR", FB looks at Metaverse as "Oculus", "VR".
 That's dangerous tunnel vision.
-- "The "Metaverse" is a virtual space created by the convergence of virtually enhanced physical reality, AR & the internet: Our current 2D search based version of the internet is giving way to a fully 3D immersive reality": bullshit, unless consumption becomes casual.
-3D Assets in Pancake Games are easier to sell "Cosmetics"
+- "The "Metaverse" is a virtual space created by the convergence of virtually enhanced physical reality, AR & the Internet: Our current 2D search based version of the Internet is giving way to a fully 3D immersive reality": bullshit, unless consumption becomes casual.
+3D Assets in Pancake Games are easier to sell "Cosmetics".
 - "The Metaverse is always “on” & is beyond the control of any individual.
 It exists in real time, can host any size audience, has a functioning economy, spans across platforms, provides interoperability for digital assets, & consists of the content and experiences its users create."
 That is 2nd 2nd life as a concept, and  "3D Shoppingmalls" of the early 90ies revived.
 As a concept not wrong, and at the same time completely wrong.
 - "In the Metaverse, the earning power for young creators won’t be limited to the top 1%.
 There will be an entire new era of young entrepreneurs making a living in virtual worlds, earning real value and steady income quicker than ever imagined."
 LOL.
 Mainly this is about a microsoft tax, that will siphon off money from creators along the way.
 - "Creators who were once limited in their ability by technological constraints, lack of capital, time, or creativity, now have everything that is needed.
 What happens when physical objects are dematerialized?
 All formerly scarce materials become abundant."
 LOL.
 DRM all the way is a requirement to make this work.
 Also the permanent promise of creators paradise, when this is really about monopolization of the value chain.
 -
-Danach: Thread degrades into Laser Eyes Nonsense
+Afterwards: Thread degrades into Laser Eyes Nonsense

 ## [Digital Twins](https://www.dezeen.com/2021/07/23/digital-twins-metaverse-david-weir-mccall-epic-games/)

 > Digital twins will act as "foundations of the metaverse" and allow people to move between real and virtual spaces

-Again "2nd 2nd Life", [Skeumorphism](https://en.wikipedia.org/wiki/Skeuomorph) is what we do with new tech that does not yet have its own design langauge.
+Again "2nd 2nd Life", [Skeumorphism](https://en.wikipedia.org/wiki/Skeuomorph) is what we do with new tech that does not yet have its own design language.
 The first cars looked like coaches, and the first Apple applications mimicked Rolodexes and Moleskines.
 "Digital Twins" is the same thing.

 Core idea:
 > > In April 2020, music artist Travis Scott staged a virtual concert inside the game that was attended live by 12.3 million people.
 It was a global phenomenon that sent the American rapper to the top of all music charts and earned him a reported $20 million.